 - Statements.
 Each month you’ll receive a detailed statement for each cardholder, not just for the total account.
 This gives you the assurance that you can clearly see which of your employees are making what debits from your business account.
 This can also make business reporting much easier come tax time.

 - Liability insurance.
 The NAB Business Card comes with liability insurance which protects your account against unauthorised transactions.
 The liability insurance indemnity is limited to $20,000 per cardholder and to $150,000 for the business in each policy year.
 Please see the policy information booklet on the NAB website for more information about the eligibility requirements, cover available and how to make a claim.

 - Individual cardholder credit limits.
-As mentioned, you can request additional cardholders under the single account.
-There isn't a limit to how many cards you can request, so you can apply for as many additional cards as you need.
+As mentioned, you can request additional cardholders under the single account and set individual credit limits for each card depending on your employee's spending needs.
+There isn't a limit to how many cards you can request, so you can apply for as many additional cards as you require.
 However, please note that monthly fees also apply to any additional cards.

 - International transaction fee.
 If you use the card to make transactions overseas or in a foreign currency online, the card charges a 3% foreign transaction fee.